 As an operator, are you as valuable as the pilot?
 If so, then should you make the same percentage of the gross as the pilot?
 Somewhere in the above budget there has to be an allocation for operational profit.
 A rule of thumb could be 20%.
 Plug that factor into your hourly gross and you are now at about $1,400 per tach hour.

 This is not your final figure.
-What about personal health and life insurance premiums, employee benefits, the costs to earn CEUs, attending conventions, incidental meals?
+For example, what about personal health and life insurance premiums, employee benefits, the costs to earn CEUs, attending conventions, incidental meals?
 And, the list goes on.
-All these kinds of things are taken into account when a business runs its payroll and can often become somewhat of a headache which is why many choose to enlist the services such as those of cloudpay.net to help with the whole process.
+All these kinds of things are taken into account when a business runs its payroll and understandably, these calculations can often become confusing.
+It is for these reasons that most workplaces nowadays use payroll software to take care of these responsibilities.
+Moreover, some employers even choose to enlist the services such as those of cloudpay.net to help with the whole process.

 What is really going on here is the need for a budget.
 In that budget, there has to be profit for the company in order for it to accept its responsibilities, which include a financial return for the owner of the business.
 If you think you are building equity in your aircraft, maybe even in your business, that could be another whole topic of debate.
 Ag-aircraft are high use and abuse equipment, making it difficult for them to retain value.
 As for the blue sky of the business, oftentimes it is only there because you run the company.